ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 1. Update the base domain name.
 2. Update the metadata name with the {{site.data.keyword.redhat_openshift_notm}} cluster name.
-3. Provide the following vCenter information:
+3. Provide the following vCenter Server information:
-   * vCenter IP address.
+   * vCenter IP address
-   * vCenter username and password.
+   * vCenter username and password
-   * Datacenter name.
+   * Datacenter name
-   * Datastore name.
+   * Datastore name
 4. Paste the Pull Secret.
 5. Paste the SSH key.
 6. The following figure shows the install-config.yaml file.
 Copy the file to the clipboard.